sudulal123/aurento/README.md

 ## <a name="to-do"> To-do </a>
-- [ ] To Fix: page reload after selection of option
+- [ ] Page reload
-- [ ] To Fix: Alternative API to Imagin API for car images
+- [ ] Sign-in button with pop-up login dialogue
-- [ ] To implement: Sign-in button with pop-up login dialogue
+- [ ] Alternative API to Imagin API for car images